cstkennedy/cs330-examples/Review-04-Design-4/README.md

-Earlier this semester we discussed _UML Class Diagrams_ which we used to model the things *(classes)* in a system.
+Earlier we discussed *UML Class Diagrams* which we used to model the things *(classes)* in a system.
 Now we need a method to capture flow (i.e., messages being passed) between *objects*.

 ## Whirlwind Introduction to UML Sequence Diagrams